abbakar481/econigeria/README.md

-# econigeria
+# EcoNigeria Website
-Website for nigerians climate change and smart agricultural project
+This is the official website for the EcoNigeria project focused on climate change awareness and smart agriculture.